Enigma (German band): 1990s

 The Cross of Changes was recorded in 1993.
 The long period in between the first and second was partly down to Virgin and Cretu's manager forgetting to extend his contract with Virgin.
 This led to Cretu signing a new, five-album deal.
 Cretu retained many of the elements from the first album, but "wanted to have a completely different experience.
 I wanted to mix as much as possible rock elements and ethnic and classical".
-Numerous samples were used, including from songs by Genesis, Black Sabbath, Vangelis, and U2.
+Numerous samples were used, including from songs by Genesis, Black Sabbath, Vangelis and U2.
 Cretu made a conscious effort to reduce the amount of Gregorian chants incorporated into the album.
 Cretu based much of its lyrics on the concepts behind numerology, and read books on the subject.
 The Cross of Changes was released in December 1993, and reached number one in the UK and number 9 in the US.
-Four singles were released in 1994: "Return to Innocence", "The Eyes of Truth", "Age of Loneliness", and "Out from the Deep".
-The former became an international top-10 hit in 12 countries and is certified gold in the US for selling half a million copies.
+Four singles were released in 1994: "Return to Innocence", "The Eyes of Truth", "Age of Loneliness" and "Out from the Deep".
+The first of these became an international top-10 hit in twelve countries and is certified gold in the US for selling half a million copies.
 The Cross of Changes sold an estimated 8 million copies worldwide.

 In 1996, Le Roi Est Mort, Vive Le Roi! was released.
 Cretu's idea was that this third album was the child of the previous two albums, and therefore included familiar elements of Gregorian chants and Sanskrit chants in it.
 It did not achieve the same level of success that they enjoyed previously, and as a result, only two of the three singles originally slated were released.
-Le Roi est mort, Vive le Roi! sold over one million units in the United States, achieved a Gold certificate in the United Kingdom and two Grammy nominations: one for its artwork design and the second as Best New Age Album.
+Le Roi Est Mort, Vive Le Roi! sold over one million units in the United States, achieved a Gold certificate in the United Kingdom and two Grammy nominations: one for its artwork design and the second as Best New Age Album.
 After the album's release, Cretu found that several fake Enigma albums were released onto the market that Cretu deemed as "awful messes".